Skip to Main Content

 Image of a magnifying glass

 The Library has access to many history databases, including digital archives with primary source material.
-History databases can be found under the "history" database guide located here: http://libguides.msubillings.edu/subjectdatabases/history
+Please refer to the full list of History databases.

 Sign-in with your NetID and password to use these databases from off-campus.